Jpark27614/Emotion-Detection-Program/README.md

 ## Description
 Our project is an emotion detection program using a webcam as an input.

+## Schedule
+* Finish brainstorm and research- Weeks 3-4
+* Research, install OpenFace, and test- Weeks 4-5
+* Develop and finalize our application for emotion detection- Weeks 5-7
+* Test and create code for the application and response- Weeks 7-15
+* Document- Weeks 4-17

 ## Research
 Our first step was to comprehend the steps and process of facial recognition.
 We used the website [Medium.com](https://medium.com/@Coursesteach/building-a-real-time-emotion-detection-with-python-7fe6090a125d) to break down the process of facial recognition into manageable chunks.